DUNE-DAQ/docs/docs/packages/daq-systemtest/config/long_window_readout/README.md

 These files have successfully been used on the iceberg01.fnal.gov computer, but they may need local modifications before they can be used elsewhere.
 For example, in the JSON file, the following parameters may need to be changed:

-* "output_paths" (in dataflow::apps) - this parameter should be set to a disk location that is local to the computer *and* has sufficient free space to handle an extra 10+ GB of data.
+* `output_paths` (in `dataflow::apps`) - this parameter should be set to a disk location that is local to the computer *and* has sufficient free space to handle an extra 10+ GB of data.
 The reason that it should be local is that otherwise the disk writing might be slow, and you may see problems with inhibitted triggers and timeouts at run stop time.

 The existing parameter values in the JSON file specify a trigger every 20 seconds, a readout window of 2 seconds, a TriggerRecord max window of 4 msec, and a dataflow token count of 1 (to avoid overloading the system with multiple triggers in flight).